Kodi (software): Hardware requirements

-Possible devices

-As external devices can be used: RaspberryPi, Ondroid, Android-Smartphone, AmazonFireTV, IntelNuc.

 Core features

 Live TV with EPG and PVR/DVR frontend

-The TV feature allows users to watch some TV broadcasts that may be transmitted by a DTT, ADSL, cable, or Internet streaming, depending on the chosen add-on.
+The TV feature allows users to watch some TV broadcasts that may be transmitted by a digital terrestrial television, asymmetric digital subscriber line (ADSL), cable, or Internet streaming, depending on the chosen add-on.

 From version 12.0 (Frodo), Kodi has a native Live TV with EPG (Electronic Program Guide) and DVR (Digital Video Recorder) features with a PVR (Personal Video Recorder) frontend GUI, which enables video capture and playback to and from a hard disk drive with PVR Client Addons for most popular PVR backends (TV tuner card server).
 These addons can be installed separately as plugins in Kodi.

 The PVR backend can either be a DVR set-top box connected to the network or a PC with a digital video recorder software.
 This software can run on the same computer or on other computers on the same network.
 The PVR software can turn computers or other appliances into DVRs.
 The operating system can be Linux, macOS, Microsoft Windows, and Android devices.

 Several types of PVR Client Addons are available: